 Hammer Action for the Nord Piano 4

 The Nord Piano 4’s keyboard uses the Virtual Hammer Action Technology that was introduced with the Piano 3.
 This feature simulates the movements of the hammers inside of a grand piano, which makes for an extremely realistic playing experience when combined with the Triple Sensor keybed.
 This digital piano handles dynamics really well and responds to the user’s touch much like an acoustic piano would.

 The Nord Piano 4 has dedicated knobs for essential functions like transposing, creating split points, and layering.
 These knobs make it easy to access all of the functions that keyboardists need throughout a performance.

-Below, please take a brief moment to view some of the best-selling pianos on sale at Amazon, and see how well they stack up to the Nord Piano 4 as we progress further in this review.
+Below, please take a brief moment to view some of the best-selling pianos on sale online, and see how well they stack up to the Nord Piano 4 as we progress further in this review.